 iPad vs Samsung tablets: which should you buy?

-We could directly compare more tablet models from the two firms – put the Samsung Galaxy Tab S8+ (from $899.99) vs the Apple iPad Pro 11-inch 2021 (from $799), or the Samsung Galaxy Tab S8 (from $699.99) vs the iPad Air 2022 (from $599).
-However, you’re going to end up at pretty much the same conclusion every time: the Apple tablet provides a smoother, faster and more polished experience, while the Samsung tablet gives you more freedom and customisability.
+We could directly compare more tablet models from the two firms, but we found the same story to be very much the same when comparing Samsung Galaxy Tab S9+ vs the iPad Pro 11 and Samsung Galaxy Tab S9 vs the iPad Air.
+In every case, we found the tablets to be closely matched for price and features but thought the Apple tablet provide a smoother, faster and more polished experience overall, while the Samsung tablet provides more freedom and customisability.

-So instead, let’s look at a few key features of both tablets to get a broader idea of the differences at play here.
+Below, we look at a few key features of each tablet reange to get a broader idea of the differences at play.

 iPad vs Samsung tablets: storage options

-Generally, the cheapest version of each tablet will be the one with the least storage.
-However, while it may appear from the boxes that the cheapest Galaxy Tab S8+ and iPad Pro 11-inch both offer 128GB storage, that isn’t actually true – because the Galaxy Tab S8+, like most Samsung tablets, has a microSD card slot.
+The cheapest version of each tablet will be the one with the least storage.
+However, while it may appear from the boxes that the cheapest Galaxy Tab S9 and iPad Pro 11-inch both offer 128GB storage, that isn’t the whole story.
+That's because the Galaxy Tab S9, like most Samsung tablets, has a microSD card slot.

 The iPad’s stubborn lack of an SD slot has been a sore point with enthusiasts for some time – while you can of course use cloud storage, it isn't the same as having a solid local storage option.
-The cheapest iPad Air 2022 is priced at $599, which may seem pretty reasonable, but this is for a paltry 64GB with no easy way to expand the storage.
+The cheapest iPad Air is priced at $599, which may seem pretty reasonable, but it comes with a paltry 64GB SSD and no easy way to expand the storage.
 Most creatives will fill that up very, very quickly.
-Check out our guide to the best memory cards to get an idea of the tools you can use to expand your storage.
+Check out our guide to the best memory cards to get an idea of the tools you can use to expand your storage where they're supported.

 Apple Pencil vs Samsung S-Pen

-The Apple Pencil, Apple Pencil 2 and Samsung S-Pen in its various versions are all some of the best tablet styluses you can use.
+The Apple Pencil, Apple Pencil 2 and Samsung S-Pen in its various versions are all among the best tablet styluses you can use.
 For professional creative work on a tablet, a good stylus is a must, and these styluses all offer pressure sensitivity, tilt sensitivity, palm rejection and minimal latency.
-The drawing experience is, in both cases, superb.
+In both cases, the drawing experience is superb.

 However, the S-Pen does have one solid advantage – it’s bundled in.
 Buy a Samsung Galaxy tablet that has pen support, and it will come with the S-Pen in the box.
-Meanwhile, Apple users who want a stylus will have to add on an extra $100 or so to the cost of their tablet, which was likely already not-inconsiderable.
+Meanwhile, Apple users who want a stylus will have to add on an extra $100 or so to the cost of their tablet.
+Some also prefer the smoother and quieter feel of the Samsung S Pen vs Apple Pencil 2 with its louder taps.

 Google Play vs App Store

-Apple’s App Store is, yet again, a highly polished experience.
-There are loads of apps to choose from, and in many cases they are specifically optimised for tablet use, meaning they’ll look great on an iPad screen of any kind.
+Another difference in the operating systems is in the experiences of buying from their respective stores.
+Apple’s App Store is a highly polished experience.
+There are loads of apps to choose from, and in many cases they are specifically optimised for tablet use, meaning they’ll look great on an iPad screen.

 On Google Play, the standards and supervision for what gets on there are much lower.
 This can make the store more exciting and interesting to explore, but it also has its downsides.
 It’s hard to be sure exactly what you’re getting with some Android apps until you download them, and the increased complication of making apps work across the many Android devices has caused some developers simply not to bother making their apps work for Android, and to stick on the simpler iOS App Store.